silkroadnomad/DoichainPlaygroundSvelte/README.md

 # Doichain Playground Svelte

-This is a reference and example on how to develop Doichain web apps with Svelte without the need of a server or dApp.
+This is a reference and example on how to develop Doichain web apps with Svelte.

 ## References:
 - Cryptography-Toolkit https://guggero.github.io/cryptography-toolkit/#!/